practicalli/clojure/docs/continuous-integration/github-workflow/index.md

 `.github/workflows/workflow-name.yaml` is a file that contains the workflow definition.

+> NOTE: Practicalli recommends including additional configuration in `.github/config/` files where required, rather than the root directory of a project

-[Setup Java](https://github.com/actions/setup-java){target=_blank} adds an OpenJDK distribution, i.e. Eclipse Temurin, at a specified version (Java 17 recommended).
+[Setup Java](https://github.com/actions/setup-java){target=_blank} adds an OpenJDK distribution, i.e. Eclipse Temurin, at a specified version.

-[Setup Clojure](https://github.com/DeLaGuardo/setup-clojure){target=_blank} provides Clojure via Clojure CLI, Leiningen or Boot.
-Clojure CLI is recommended.
+[Setup Clojure](https://github.com/DeLaGuardo/setup-clojure){target=_blank} provides Clojure via Clojure CLI or Leiningen.

 [Cache](https://github.com/actions/cache){target=_blank} is used to cache Clojure and Java libraries